OTA_analytics_featured

 Popular or uncovered destinations.
 What is your audience searching for?
 That’s how you will choose suppliers because local offerings have much higher likelihoods of being booked.
 However, sometimes less popular destinations don’t have online visibility and you can tap into a unique market by finding smaller suppliers and becoming their exclusive distributor.

 Sought-after dates and length of stay.
 There’s also seasonal demand.
 In the summer people ditch their metropolises for shorelines, while winter finds many eyeing Christmas markets in Europe.
-Rio is nothing but a crowd during Carnival in February and in July St. Petersburg is overrun with tourists eager to experience the White Nights.
+Rio is nothing but a crowd during Carnival in February.
 All these disparate factors should be taken into account, as you change rates, inventory, and search results to put the increase in demand in your favor.

 Traveler segmentation.
 A travel product manager usually knows the defining attributes of their typical customers.
 Some destinations like Paris are trendier with couples, Las Vegas is certainly a place for partiers, while Hong Kong is the global business center.
 Tracing such nuances, OTAs get a chance to dream up unique offerings suitable for each traveler.